 Some of the most famous tourist attractions you can visit when you travel to Jodhpur are listed below.

 This beautiful palace was built by Maharaja Umaid Singh to provide employment to his people during a long drawn famine in the early 20th century.
 A perfect example of the early modern period architecture, the Umaid Bhawan is also one of the grandest private residences of the world.
 The royal family of Jodhpur still resides in a part of this grand palace while the other section has been converted into a luxurious hotel and a museum.

 The Mehrangarh Fort is an architectural marvel, which stands proudly on a 125 m long hill.
-It spreads over an area of around 5 km and is one of the largest forts in India.
-The Fort was built in 1459 AD and stands as a reminder of the royal splendor and bravery of those times.
-This imposing structure, which overlooks the city of Jodhpur, has a good collection of royal paraphernalia on display besides housing a number ofbeautiful palaces.
+Built in 1459 AD, it spreads over an area of around 5 km and is one of the largest forts in India.
+This imposing structure, reminds one of the royal splendor and bravery of the Rajput of those times.
+It overlooks the city of Jodhpur, has a good collection of royal paraphernalia on display besides housing a number of beautiful palaces.

-Jaswant Thada lies quite close to the Mehrangarh Fort complex.
-It was built in 1899 AD in the memory of Maharaja Jaswant Singh II and houses the cenotaphs of a number of Rajput royals.
-The main cenotaph has rare portraits of many Rajput rulers on display.
-If you travel to Jodhpur, this is a place you must visit.
+Quite close to the Mehrangarh Fort complex, Jaswant Thada was built in 1899 AD in the memory of Maharaja Jaswant Singh II.
+It houses the cenotaphs of a number of Rajput royals.
+The main cenotaph here has rare portraits of many Rajput rulers on display.

 Caper Travel India provides tour packages to Jodhpur.
 For more information or to book a tour, please enter your query in the form given.